 Spring is finally in the air and I think the birds even believe that it is here.
 I’m not sure we’ve seen the last of the snow here in Northern Michigan but at least we’ve seen the last of the worst of it.
 We have green grass and the birds have returned from their warmer winter homes.
-It inspired me to make this colorful DIY Mason Jar Bird Feeder for our front yard.
+It inspired me to make this colorful DIY Mason Jar Bird Feeder for our front yard to help attract the birds.
 It’s also a great little gift for Mother’s Day which is just around the corner!
 This easy to make bird feeder is especially great because chances are you have the supplies to make it on hand.

 - Mason Jar